Search

 • It's a great way to plan for retirement.
 Because compound interest has the potential to grow your savings at an accelerated rate, it can help put your retirement goals within reach sooner.

-Questions to ask about interest
+Questions to ask your lender about interest

 In addition to understanding how your lender calculates interest on particular accounts, it's also important to know how often the interest is "paid out."
 Paid out typically refers to either interest being added to your balance or interest deposited in another account (like an investment dividend is sent out to the investor).